PoliticalGraveyard.com

 GEROULD (Soundex G643) — See also DEROULET, GAROLD, GERO, GEROLD, GOULDER, OULD.

-GEROULD: See also Isaac Newton Blodgett — W. Gerould Clark, Jr.
+GEROULD: See also Isaac Newton Blodgett — W. Gerould Clark Jr.

-GEROW (Soundex G600) — See also GERO, GEROE, GIRO, GOWER, GROW, GROWE.
+GEROW (Soundex G600) — See also GERO, GEROE, GIRO, GOWER, GROW, GROWE, JEROW.

 GEROW: See also J. Gerow Kearsing — William Aaron Neithercut

 Gerow, Charlie (born c.1955) — of Harrisburg, Dauphin County, Pa.
 Born about 1955.
 Republican.
-Public relations consultant; candidate in primary for U.S. Representative from Pennsylvania 19th District, 2000; delegate to Republican National Convention from Pennsylvania, 2004.
+Public relations consultant; candidate for U.S. Representative from Pennsylvania 19th District, 2000; delegate to Republican National Convention from Pennsylvania, 2004.
 Still living as of 2004.

 Gerow, Dan J. See Daniel Joseph Gerow